 - To Buy: This lists all the patterns you want to buy.

 - Main Grid: This is every row, unfiltered.
 It’s kind of messy, but I keep it around when I need to change or edit the structure of the views.
-If you want to play around with Airtable and add, delete, or edit fields, feel free to do it here.
+So if you want to play around with Airtable and add, delete, or edit fields, please do it here.

-- Wardrobe Gaps: If you’re sewing to fill holes in your wardrobe, this will be the place to identify the gaps in your wardrobe, and plan around it.
+- Wardrobe Gaps: If you’re sewing to fill holes in your wardrobe, this will be the place to identify the gaps in your closet and plan around them.

 - Ideas: If you’re the type of sewist who sews from inspiration instead of need, this will be the view for you.
 It starts from a Pinterest pin, and then you can build from there.

-- In Queue: These are projects that are in your queue.
+- Sewing Queue: These are projects that are in your queue.
+The queue is organized in a Kanban-style view—similar to Trello—to move projects along from In Queue to Done.

 - Wardrobe Inventory: This is where your finished projects live.